Hands on SHAFE

 This co-designed research, successfully funded under the European grant Erasmus+ n° 2019-1-NL01-KA204-060243, enables cross-cooperation among research institutions, associations and companies.
 Through user research performed across six European countries, training packages will be developed to empower unemployed, low-skilled, older adults to benefit from off-the-shelf Internet of Things-based technologies for Smart Age-Friendly Environments.

-With the training open-source packages people become innovators and trailblazers in their neighbourhoods and can advocate within their community in the field of Smart Healthy Age-Friendly Environments, services and products.
+With the open-source training packages, people become innovators and trailblazers in their neighborhoods and can advocate within their community in the field of Smart Healthy Age-Friendly Environments, services, and products.

 For detailed information about the project visit the website here.

-As a research fellow I supported the creation of the multidisciplinary European team behind the project proposal, heavily contributed in the project description before project submission, and user research methods.
-During the project I co-lead the Irish team from Technological University Dublin to perform user research through usability testing, scenarios with dynamic and static verification, longitudinal research and user personas.
+As a research fellow I supported the creation of the multidisciplinary European team behind the project proposal, heavily contributed to the project description before project submission, and user research methods.
+During the project, I co-led the Irish team from Technological University Dublin to perform user research through usability testing, scenarios with dynamic and static verification, longitudinal research, and user personas.

-I manage a team of Master and PhD researchers to develop content for the training packages and transfer knowledge across European partners as a communication manager through networking, talks and presentations.
+I managed a team of Master's and Ph.D. researchers to develop content for the training packages and transfer knowledge across European partners as a communication manager through networking, talks, and presentations.

 For more information on the Smart Healthy, Age-Friendly Environments network find a white paper I contributed here.